iq180fq200/ImmerseExplainer/README.md

 # Immerse Explainer

-OpenAI based context-aware phrase explainer for English learners.
-The current version is only for mac-os users.
+OpenAI-based context-aware phrase explainer for English learners.
+The current version is only for Mac-OS users.

 Core features:
-- **Context aware phrase explainer**.
+- **Context-aware phrase explainer**.
 The explainer will automatically detect the context of the phrase and explain it accordingly.
 - **Full English environment (You can choose to have no translation but only explanation using English)**.
-Many exlpert believe that the best way to learn a language is to forget your mother language.
+Many experts believe that forgetting your mother language is the best way to learn a language.
 That's also the core idea behind the immerse explainer.

 <br>
 <img src="./assets/images/example.gif" alt='example usage'/>

-- **Support add words to ANKI by one-click.** ANKI is a popular memory-curve based flashcard app for language learners.
-By adding phrases to Anki, you can then review your words using mobile or laptop.
+- **Support adding words to ANKI by one click.** ANKI is a popular memory-curve-based flashcard app for language learners.
+By adding phrases to Anki, you can then review your words using a mobile or laptop.
-- **Cross Application.** You can use immerse-explainer in for any app on your PC.
+- **Cross Application.** You can use immerse-explainer for any app on your PC.

 Special thanks to [@Codesbiome](https://github.com/codesbiome) for providing the electron-react-typescript template.

 # Installation (MacOS only)
 ## 1. Install Anki
-Install ANKI, a popular memory-curve based flashcard app to your computer.
+Install ANKI, a popular memory-curve-based flashcard app to your computer.
 You can download and install it from [here](https://apps.ankiweb.net/).
 Make sure your Anki is open when using Immerse Explainer.
 ## 2. Add AnkiConnect add-on to ANKI
 AnkiConnect is a plugin for Anki that allows other programs to connect to Anki's database.
 You can download and install it by following the instructions [here](https://ankiweb.net/shared/info/2055492159).
 ## 3. Install Immerse Explainer